Phoenixfire1081/SlenderVortexSimulation/README.md

 ```
 ### Stagnant background flow

-An example python template for a stagnant background flow is given.
+An example python template for a stagnant background flow is given (Simulation_stagnant.py).
 Comments have been added to explain the various parameters and flags.
 By default, it runs the LIA method in python with numba mode.

 ### Performance